sajibsakhawat/ELENA/README.md

 - **`ah_pot.m`**
   Mathematica file containing the **Abelian Higgs 3D effective potential** exported from `DRalgo.nb`.
-  This is *not* a converter script; it is the actual potential implementation generated from DRalgo and then rewritten/extracted into a MATLAB function.
+  This is *not* a converter script; it is the actual potential implementation generated from DRalgo and then rewritten/extracted into a Mathematica function.

 - **`ELENA_integration.ipynb`**
   Jupyter notebook that: